Bedford Stuyvesant Restoration Corporation: Initial activities

 The corporations received their first grants from the Stern Family Fund, J. M. Kaplan Fund, Ford Foundation and Astor Foundation.
 Seven months later they received a $7 million grant from the Department of Labor made possible by a 1966 amendment to the Economic Opportunity Act of 1964 drafted by Kennedy and Javits to provide the private sector with incentive payments in exchange for investments in impoverished areas.
 In spite of a public awareness campaign and support from several prominent Republicans, the project only received modest support from private businesses.
 Investments from IBM, Xerox, and U.S. Gypsum notwithstanding, most corporate executives believed there was little profit in poorer communities and were concerned about hostile working environments.
 Most of the residents of Bedford–Stuyvesant were initially skeptical of the project's intentions.

 Planning occurred throughout the early months of 1967.
 By March, a strategy had been laid out for the physical reconstruction and rehabilitation of Bedford–Stuyvesant.
 It centered around a two-block-wide commercial zone to be located between Fulton Street and Atlantic Avenue which would serve as a principal point for local business and community organizations.
 Several lightly trafficked roads were chosen to be transformed into landscaped walkways.
 Architect I. M. Pei was commissioned for the establishment of the two "superblocks".
 Local residents believed the proposal was purely cosmetic and insisted that housing and employment programs be given greater attention.
-Pei was eventually able to convince more of the more corporation staff to support his plan.
+Pei was eventually able to convince more of the corporation's staff to support his plan.

 Meanwhile, members of the still-functional D & S board were working on areas of their expertise; Paley began exploring the development of communications infrastructure, George S. Moore focused on project financing and mortgage pooling, Schmidt assisted small businesses, Watson managed job training and employment programs, and Meyer worked on real estate problems and strategized for the corporation's overall funding.
 Wanting to earn the trust of the community, Thomas organized the "Community Home Improvement Program" (CHIP).
 With labor drawn from unemployed youth, various houses would be chosen by lottery to have their exteriors refurbished.
 In turn, homeowners would provide a token payment of $25 (for work valued at $325).
 The corporation would continue to maintain the houses after rehabilitation.
 Though seen by Judge Jones as "superficial", the program went into effect with a $500,000 federal grant and quickly became popular.
 The D & S board gradually began to lose its supremacy over the BSRC.
 Thomas lobbied for an end of D & S control over funding and created a joint account to be managed by both corporations.
 In December 1967 Kennedy brought in John Doar to be the new executive director of the D & S board.
 One of his first actions was to relocate the businessmen corporation's staff into the BSRC's offices.
 It was seen by community leaders as a hindrance and eventually dissolved.